For healthy grass, avoid weed and feed products. Only apply herbicides to areas with weed infestations.

-Gardening Tasks by Month for Saint Rose, LA
+Gardening "To Do" Tips by Month for Saint Rose, LA

-Add fallen leaves to your compost pile or use for mulch.
+Add leaves and organic material to your compost pile.

 Cut back and remove old flower stalks from your annuals.
 Refertilizer them to encourage one more color before the winter.

 Start preparing your flower beds for the planting of cool-season annuals.

 Now is a good time to plant woody ornamentals because they have time to establish themselves before the spring.

 Divide and replant perennials and bulbs that have become overcrowded or too large.

 No more pruning your shrubs or trees, unless it is necessary.
 Pruning may encourage new growth to occur, which might be damaged during the winter.